PeppyDays/learn-rust-with-tests/src/rust_fundamentals/dependency_injection.md

 }
 ```

 From this, we can infer that `Stdout` implements `Write`.
-And `println!` passes `Stdout` (as a functional form) to `print_to`, which then calls `write_fmt` on it.
+The `println!` macro passes `Stdout` (in functional form) to `print_to`, which then calls `write_fmt` on it.

 `Write` is a trait that allows us to write bytes to a destination.
 It has a method `write` that takes a byte slice and returns the number of bytes written.

-As you write more Rust code, you will find this interface popping up a lot because it's a great general purpose trait for "putting this data somewhere".
+As you write more Rust code, you will find this interface appearing frequently because it's an excellent general-purpose trait for "putting this data somewhere".

 So we know under the covers we're ultimately using `Write` to send our greeting somewhere.
 Let's use this existing abstraction to make our code testable and more reusable.